-- abdominal pain
+- Abdominal pain

-- upper respiratory tract infection
+- Upper respiratory tract infection

-- vomiting, and
+- Vomiting, and

 Serious Side effects:

-- chest pain, fast or pounding heartbeats;
+- Chest pain, fast or pounding heartbeats

-- severe stomach pain;
+- Severe stomach pain

-- diarrhea that is watery or bloody;
+- Diarrhea that is watery or bloody

-- low magnesium (dizziness, confusion, fast or uneven heart rate, jerking muscle movements, jittery feeling, muscle cramps, muscle weakness or limp feeling, cough or choking feeling, seizure).
+- Low magnesium (dizziness, confusion, fast or uneven heart rate, jerking muscle movements, jittery feeling, muscle cramps, muscle weakness or limp feeling, cough or choking feeling, seizure)

 Chronic kidney disease (CKD) is a potentially fatal disease where the normal function of the kidney is compromised.
-Kidneys extract waste and excess fluids from the bloodstream, which are then excreted in urine.
+Kidneys extract waste and excess fluids from the bloodstream.
+These are then excreted in the urine.
 When their function is compromised, dangerous levels of fluids and waste can build up in the body.

 “..we put [people] on this medication thinking: ‘It’s a quick fix and they’re very safe.’
 But in actuality they’re associated with a range of side effects.”

 For years Dexilant and other PPI’s were prescribed in staggering numbers, as they were thought to be relatively harmless.
 After over 20 years on the market, the long-term safety of the drug is being called into question.
 Recent studies show PPI’s may increase risk in developing a number of painful and potentially life threatening conditions such as:

 PPI drug statistics across the world

-PPIs have remained amongst the top selling drugs in the world since their approval in the mid 1990’s.
+PPIs have remained amongst the top-selling drugs in the world since their approval in the mid 1990’s.
 They are considered to be the most effective drug in treating GERD and heartburn, conditions that affect millions of people each year.
 Though PPIs are widely accepted as being “safe drugs”, they have been shown to cause a host of complications.

-CNN Online reported on the potentially devastating risks of PPI’s by saying, “even a casual relationship between PPI use and CKD could have a considerable public health effect given the widespread extent of use.”
+CNN reported on the potentially devastating risks of PPI’s by saying, “even a casual relationship between PPI use and CKD could have a considerable public health effect given the widespread extent of use.”